dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

     def move_next(self):
         """Moves the wafer to the next step of its manufacturing flow.
-        The wafer goes from InProcess to Processed.
+        The wafer goes from Processed to Queued.
         The wafer's flowpath is updated to reflect the fact the wafer is in the bext step of its flow.
         """
         pass